Nash-Kelvinator Lansing Michigan

 Orleans, LA.
 The need for this type aircraft diminished as the war

-progressed and more and larger aircraft carriers were built and the use
+progressed as more and larger aircraft carriers were built.
+The aircraft pictured

 here is a JR2S.